xieguigang/sciBASIC/docs/guides/parameter_expression/README.md

 ### Using Linq Expressions

 For evaluate the parameter expression, we should gets the parameter that required for the evaluation.
-A very easy method is set up the parameter expression manual, like:
+A very easy method is set up the parameter expression manually, like this example:

 ```vbnet
 ' Evaluate parameter expression manually